drhinternet/greenarrow-api/studio/replacement_codes.markdown

 ## Unsubscribe Link ##

 The raw URL that will cause the subscriber to unsubscribe from this mailing list.
+When the user clicks on this link, they'll be taken to a page that will remove them from the mailing list.
+That page contains a form that is automatically submitted using JavaScript.
+This helps to prevent link-crawling spam-filtering robots from mistakenly removing subscribers from the mailing list.

+If the subscriber's web browser does not support JavaScript, they will be presented with an "Unsubscribe" button to click to finalize their removal from the mailing list.

     Replacement Code: %%unsubscribe_link%%